Federal Government Taxes

 The United States individual income tax system is a progressive tax system.
 This means that households with higher incomes pay a higher percentage in tax.
-Marginal income tax rates range from 0% to 39.6%.
-The 2016 brackets for individuals and married couples are as follows:
+Because of the recently passed tax reform, the tax brackets for individuals and married couples have changed (see tables below).

 For persons filing “single”, the marginal tax rates are as follows:

 |Current (2023) Rate||Current Income Bracket||Old (2017) Rate||Old Income Bracket|

 |10%||Up to $11,000||10%||Up to $9,525|